jorabekyusupov/modular-package/README.md

 If you are building a CMS that needs to support 3rd-party modules that can be dynamically enabled and disabled, Laravel Modules will be a better fit.

-On the other hand, if you're mostly interested in modules for organization, and want to stick closely to Laravel conventions, we’d highly recommend giving InterNACHI/Modular a try!